AkihisaNomoto/thermoreceptormodel/README.md

 ```

 # Example
-The following code is identical as the one in the "examples" folder.
+The following two codes are identical as the codes in the "examples" folder.

 ## Example 1
 This code simulates thermoreceptor response resulting from a sudden ambient temperature change.